Partial Information for Inverse Spectral Uniqueness in Vibration System with Multiple Frozen Arguments: Introduction

 In the literature, the equation~(\ref{1.1}) is one kind of loaded differential equations.
 The equations model many experiments in the fields of applied physics, mathematical physics, and many engineering works focused on the control and measurement of certain vibrations, magnetic shielding, or certain oscillatory systems \cite{Dikinov,Iskenderov,Lomov,Nakhushev}.
 In many oscillatory systems, one needs to place certain measurement instruments or sensors to monitor the physical states empirically that makes the frozen points in the model~(\ref{1.1}).

 The inverse spectral problems for Sturm-Liouville operators with frozen arguments were previously studied in \cite{Alb,Bon,BK,Shieh} to name a few, and highly pursued by many interested mathematicians and engineers.
+Recently, the author has published a preprint at arXiv \cite{Chen}.
 Among the rapidly growing researches as aforementioned, there are a few discussions around the rational or irrational independency of the frozen points $\{a_{1}/\pi, a_{2}/\pi,\ldots,a_{N}/\pi\}$ which is pursued by many mathematicians in the last decade.
 In this paper, we would also like to show that the rational or irrational perity of $\{a_{1}/\pi, a_{2}/\pi,\ldots,a_{N}/\pi\}$ both play a significant role while certain knowledge on $q(x)$ is provided a priori.
 There are many treatments to provide such knowledge through the balance of zero density on both sides of characteristic equations.